thephpleague/csv/docs/9.0/reader/record-mapping.md

 the `nullable` aspect of the property is also automatically handled.

 To complete the conversion you can use the `Cell` attribute.
-This attribute will override the automatic resolution and enable fine-tuning type casting on the property level.

-The `Cell` attribute can be used on class properties and methods regardless of their visibility.
+This attribute will override the automatic resolution and enable fine-tuning type casting.
+It can be used on class properties and methods regardless of their visibility.

 The attribute can take up to three (3) arguments which are all optional:

 - The `offset` argument tells the engine which record key to use via its numeric or name offset.
 If not present the property name or the name of the first argument of the `setter` method will be used.
 In such case, you are required to specify the property names information.
 - The `cast` argument which accept the name of a class implementing the `TypeCasting` interface and responsible for type casting the record value.
 If not present, the mechanism will try to resolve the typecasting based on the propery or method argument type.
 - The `castArguments` argument enables controlling typecasting by providing extra arguments to the `TypeCasting` class constructor.
 The argument expects an associative array and relies on named arguments to inject its value to the `TypeCasting` implementing class constructor.

-<p class="message-warning">The <code>reflectionProperty</code> key can not be used with the <code>castArguments</code> as it is a reserved argument used by the <code>TypeCasting</code> class.</p>
+<p class="message-warning">The <code>reflectionProperty</code> key can not be used with the
+<code>castArguments</code> as it is a reserved argument used by the <code>TypeCasting</code> class.</p>

 In any case, if type casting fails, an exception will be thrown.